What You Don’t Know About Beeswax Processing, But Really Ought To

 Still sounds innocent right?

 When I first researched how beeswax is bleached, I read that you can leave it out in the hot sun and it will bleach that way.
 Okay, that sounds natural, but who has time for that?
 No major manufacturer does.
 They need their raw ingredients in large quantities, and they need them now.
+I know when I’m filtering beeswax, I have to set aside a couple days that are devoted to nothing but the beeswax.

 So I delved further into the research, as I knew based on my personal experience in working with filtering beeswax that keeping a complicated wax such as beeswax consistent throughout mass production required more than an all natural process.
 And I was right.